astronomer/docs/astro/deployment-api-tokens.md

 ## Assign an Organization or Workspace API token to a Deployment

 To centralize API token management, you can add an Organization or Workspace API token to a Deployment instead of creating a dedicated Deployment API token.
-Deployment-scoped API tokens are useful if you want to manage API tokens from the Organization or Workspace level while only granting tokens specific access to Deployments.
+Deployment-scoped API tokens are useful if you want to manage API tokens from the Organization level on a single screen, or you want to use a single API token for multiple Deployments.

 Deployment-scoped API tokens are functionally identical to dedicated Deployment API tokens, except that you can only rotate, update, or delete them within their original scope.